Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 Rats have about 1,700 olfactory receptors, while humans have 350 olfactory receptors.

 Their large number of odor receptors means that rats can pick up scents easily.
-This means that rats can become overwhelmed by pungent scents, such as the following:
+This means that rats can become overwhelmed by smells such as the following:

 Castor Oil

-That’s why it’s best used to drive rats toward the bait, making it the more appealing option than whatever the castor oil is protecting.
+That’s why it’s best used to drive rats toward the bait, making it more appealing than whatever the castor oil protects.
 This vegetable oil can be mixed with water and sprayed in areas you want rats to avoid.

-Mothballs are used to keep rats away due to an active ingredient, naphthalene.
+Mothballs keep rats away due to an active ingredient, naphthalene.
 It has been used for years to deter fabric pests such as moths and silverfish.

 It also works well against rats because they dislike the pungent smell.
-However, mothballs alone aren’t an ideal way of eradicating a rat problem.
+However, mothballs alone aren’t ideal for eradicating a rat problem.

 The number of mothballs needed to repel rats would be toxic to humans and the environment.
 Rats can adapt to strong smells that would otherwise overpower humans and other pests.

 After all, they can survive in sewers and plumbing pipes, notwithstanding the stench.
-So, even though mothballs might work briefly to keep rats away, they are not an effective solution for a rat infestation in the long run.
+Even though mothballs might work briefly to keep rats away, they’re ineffective for a rat infestation in the long run.

 Naphthalene, if the rats inhale enough, is toxic.
-For humans, pets, and rats alike, a strong enough amount can lead to breathing difficulties and other complications.
+A sufficient amount can lead to breathing difficulties and other complications in rats and humans.

 Rats find the smell of peppermint oil unpleasant.
 However, its effectiveness as a rat-repellent varies because peppermint oil evaporates quickly when exposed to air.
 In other words, it might only keep rats away in the beginning.